-The designated safeguarding lead or a deputy is always available during school hours for the staff in St Chad's CofE Nursery & Infant School to discuss any safeguarding concerns.
+The designated safeguarding lead or a deputy is always available during school hours for the staff at St Chad's C of E Nursery and Infant School to discuss any safeguarding concerns.
 We also have a designated safeguarding email address for parents to use outside of school hours and during school holidays which is monitored by staff. safeguarding@stchads.derby.sch.uk